giry-dev/mangrove-docs/docs/SDK/getting-started/deploy-kandel.md

 ### Populate offers for the distribution

-Given the deployed Kandel instance, we can populate the offers for the distribution.
+Now that our Kandel instance is deployed, we can [populate the offers](../../kandel/how-does-kandel-work/step-by-step-visual-explanation.md#populating-bids-and-asks) for the distribution.
 This will create offers for the base and quote tokens, and deposit the required amounts of tokens into the Kandel instance.

+The offers also need a %%provision|provision%%, hence here the default that we are using can be inspected.

+> 💡
-The offers need %%provision|provision%% and here the default is used and inspected.
-Note that the population can span multiple transactions due to gas limits.
-After this step the Kandel offers are deployed and can be taken.
+> The population can span multiple transactions due to gas limits.
+After this step, the Kandel offers are deployed and are ready to be taken!

 ```javascript reference
 https://github.com/mangrovedao/mangrove-ts/blob/ddd1250a619b98503524a5cae429f8fc30145f0c/packages/mangrove.js/examples/tutorials/deploy-kandel.js#L91-L115